 St. Patricks Day Pub Crawl

 This is a fun event put on each year.
 If you plan this right, you’ll have lots of fun!
-Running O’ the Green is an event in Jamestown where you dress up in green the Saturday before/after St. Patrick’s Day (check calendar for actual date) and run down a snow covered hill to start off a pub crawl for charity.
+Running O’ the Green is an event in Jamestown where you dress up in green the Saturday before/after St. Patrick’s Day (check the calendar for the actual date) and run down a snow-covered hill to start off a pub crawl for charity.
 Fun and giving back!
 That’s perfect, right?
 If you want more information on this, I think YouTube has some videos on it.

 Since we love photography, sometimes there is just something strangely beautiful about abandoned towns.
 And there isn’t a lack of those in North Dakota.
 Most of the ghost towns dwindled because of the railroad leaving, but so many buildings still stand in some towns.
-We just like the photography and history.
+We simply like photography and history.
 Sometimes driving through these areas you can imagine the thriving town and wonder about the people who lived there.
-Schoolhouses, churches and old homes – dilapidated today.
+Schoolhouses, churches, and old homes – are dilapidated today.
 Definitely check them out if you’re curious!
 Check out Arena and Verendrye for sure!

 North Carlson Lake – Douglas – GPS: 47.921023, -101.470419 Big rig friendly!
 Bathrooms and trashcans.
 Pretty nice little county park.